 Remember: you don’t actually pay these upfront though – they are deducted from the amount you borrow.

-These are with regards to the legal cost of registering of the mortgage on title.
-Note this fee was recently increased to $1,750.
+These are with regards to the legal cost of registering of the mortgage on title – including all other lender, administrative and other fees.
+Note this fee was recently increased to $1,795, in March 2018.

-Every single mortgage in the whole of Canada incurs this cost.
+Every single mortgage in the whole of Canada incurs a similar cost to this.

 It is unavoidable – part of our mortgage laws.
 Whether you are getting a Home Equity Line Of Credit (HELOC), ‘normal’ mortgage or reverse mortgage – you must pay a lawyer to register the mortgage on title – regardless of what type of mortgage you are getting.

 A lot of people forget when they first bought a home that they incurred these costs and had to involve a mortgage lawyer – as a reverse mortgage is still technically a mortgage, a lawyer must be involved to place the mortgage on title.

 Again – like independent legal advice – these costs are deducted from the amount that you receive.

 All of the advice in this article relates to the CHIP reverse mortgage – if you are unsure about what this is then I suggest you read our free guidebook (get your copy here) – it outlines everything you need to know about this mortgage loan.